 The Whitsundays region is sub-tropical, meaning there’s humid summers and warm winters.
 The summer months have warmer temperatures (with highs of around 30 degrees C) as well as higher humidity and rainfall.
 The winter months are still pleasantly warm (highs in the low 20s) and are much drier.

 Personally, we prefer visiting the Whitsundays in the shoulder months of June and September.
 Generally the days are warm, the nights are cool and there are less showers to contend with.
 I’d also suggest checking the weather to choose a clear, cloudless day (if possible) so you can enjoy all the vivid colours of the beach and reef.
-The forecast is not always guaranteed in the tropics but it’s a special experience either way.

-Does this blog make you want to book a flight to the Whitsundays?
+Does this blog make you want to book a scenic flight to the Whitsundays?
 Check out our recent blog, Sailing the Whitsundays.
 You can also check out our other blogs here.

 LIKE THIS POST?
 PIN IT FOR LATER AND SHARE IT WITH OTHERS!